Ross Travel Grant

 - Eligibility for awards from this fund is limited to one award per student during her/his tenure as a graduate student at WWU.

-- After returning from the conference, each awardee will be expected to write a letter to Dr. James Ross, c/o Graduate School, briefly describing how the presentation enhanced her/his graduate experience at Western.
+- After returning from the conference, showing, or performance venue, each awardee will be expected to write a letter to Dr. James Ross, c/o Graduate School, briefly describing how the travel opportunity enhanced her/his graduate experience at Western.